octopusx/octopusx.github.io/blog_posts/wireguard.md

 We will also need to whitelist this address on our firewall and any security group analogs your cloud provider offers.
 Lastly we have the private key where, yes, you guessed it, we paste the private key that you so diligently saved in your password manager, haven't you?

+`PostUp` and `PostDown` fields allow us to run arbitrary code triggered by the change of our WireGuard tunnel state.
+Names are quite self-explanatory.
+Remember, just because we are able to create the tunnel, doesn't mean we will send any traffic through it.
+It is by modifying network policies after the tunnel is established (and subsequently tearing them down when we take the tunnel down) that we are able to funnel our traffic where it is meant to go.

 The second block we can see is the **peer** block.

 The first field would be a public key.
 And no, this is not our server's public key, this is the public key of your peer.
 A peer in this case is any machine trying to connect to our vpn server.
 Therefore you will likely have many **peer** blocks in this secrion, as many as there are devices you want to allow to connect to your network.